bjaegerthomas/Weather-app/README.md

   You also can simply visit my deployed version (https://weather-app-xzuf.onrender.com) and follow the usage instructions below.

   ## Usage
   Simply enter a city into the search bar at the far left of your screen.
+Hit Enter or click on the Search button and you will get a 5 day forecast and current weather for that city.

   ## Contribution
   After cloning the repository be sure to create a new branch for your feature or fix.